fox4snce/simple-claude-chat/README.md

 ## Contributing

 This project is meant to be a simple starting point for developers to build their own Claude-powered chat applications.
 Feel free to fork, modify, and share your improvements.
-Pull requests are welcome!

 ## Disclaimer